Global Financial Cycles and Macroeconomic Linkages (Job Market Paper)Link

 (with Joe Haslag)

 In this paper, we analyze the role of banking when liquidity risk arise due to heterogeneous belief of the agents in the New Monetarist environment.
 Existing literature assume that the agents form common belief based on rational expectation, which is a strong assumption.
-In the model, we relax the assumption and allowed agents to have heterogeneous beliefs about the future prices.
-Heterogeneity in our model is endogenous, where agents choose forecasting technology based on their costs, which leads to heterogeneity among agents.
+In the model, we relax the assumption and allow agents to have heterogeneous beliefs about the future prices.
+Heterogeneity in our model is endogenous, where agents choose forecasting technology based on their past performance and costs, which leads to heterogeneity among agents.